Internet-Draft | QUIC event definitions for qlog | November 2023 |

 single-element array containing the client's attempted version.
 The absence of

-chosen_version implies no overlap was found.¶
+chosen_version implies no overlap was found¶

 Upon receiving a version negotiation packet from the server, the client logs